 We hope the tips and information shared in this article has been useful to you and has made you more aware of what it takes to really secure your valuables against theft.

+If you liked this article or found it useful, please share it with other travellers.
 Have you ever been a victim of room theft?
 If so, we'd love to hear your story!
+What other tips do you have for keeping burglars out of a hotel room?
 Do leave us a comment below and we'll reply to you as soon as possible.

 Our names are Eoghan and Jili and we hail from Ireland and India respectively.